Solar phenomena: Wind

 The solar wind is a stream of plasma released from the Sun's upper atmosphere.
 It consists of mostly electrons and protons with energies usually between 1.5 and 10 keV.
 The stream of particles varies in density, temperature and speed over time and over solar longitude.
 These particles can escape the Sun's gravity because of their high energy.

 The solar wind is divided into the slow solar wind and the fast solar wind.
 The slow solar wind has a velocity of about 400 km/s, a temperature of 2×10^5 K and a composition that is a close match to the corona.
 The fast solar wind has a typical velocity of 750 km/s, a temperature of 8×10^5 K and nearly matches the photosphere's.
 The slow solar wind is twice as dense and more variable in intensity than the fast solar wind.
 The slow wind has a more complex structure, with turbulent regions and large-scale organization.

-Both the fast and slow solar wind can be interrupted by large, fast-moving bursts of plasma called interplanetary CMEs, or ICMEs.
+Both the fast and slow solar winds can be interrupted by large, fast-moving bursts of plasma called interplanetary CMEs, or ICMEs.
 They cause shock waves in the thin plasma of the heliosphere, generating electromagnetic waves and accelerating particles (mostly protons and electrons) to form showers of ionizing radiation that precede the CME.